 - Champion change.
 A successful rollout requires broad support, and leaders who align incentives can move more quickly and confidently than those who still have to convince others of the benefits of the program.
-Highlighting how the new technologies or procedures will impact employees’ day-to-day activities, how it reflects the core values of the organization, and most importantly, how it will benefit them — as well as the guests and community — creates real, committed enthusiasm.
+Highlighting how the new technology in restaurants or procedures will impact employees’ day-to-day activities, how it reflects the core values of the organization, and most importantly, how it will benefit them — as well as the guests and community — creates real, committed enthusiasm.

 - Monitor, manage, and maintain.
 If you can’t measure it, you can’t manage it.
 Establishing KPIs, installing dashboards, and institutionalizing best practices turn anecdote and opinion into data-driven insights about the pilot program’s performance.